Farrah Khan: Mayor of Irvine

 Khan ran for mayor during the 2020 election.
 She won about 47% of the vote, unseating mayor pro tem Christina Shea, a Republican, who received 36% of the vote.
-Khan stated that she felt motivated to run for mayor after Shea made controversial criticisms of Black Lives Matter protestors that Khan felt were "not reflective of our community."
+Khan stated that she was motivated to run for mayor after Shea made controversial criticisms of Black Lives Matter protestors, remarks that Khan felt were "not reflective of our community".
 Her election as mayor made her not only the first Muslim and woman of color to serve Irvine City Council but also the first Muslim woman to serve as mayor of a large city in the United States.

 Khan ran again for mayor in the 2022 election, and won reelection with 37.8% of the vote.

-2020 meeting with Ergun Kirlikovali
+Controversies

+Association with a denier of the Armenian genocide

-In March 2022, a video of a 2020 meeting with Khan and Ergun Kirlikovali surfaced.
-In the video, Kirlikovali, a former President of the Assembly of Turkish American Associations, appears to make a joke that a box of Turkish delights could be eaten on Armenians' occasions, which would make them disappear.
+In March 2022, a video surfaced of a 2020 meeting between Khan and Ergun Kirlikovali, a former President of the Assembly of Turkish American Associations.
+In the video, Kirlikovali appears to make a joke that a box of Turkish delights could be eaten on Armenians' occasions, which would make them disappear.
 Khan appears to joke along, saying she would make sure to eat the Turkish delights in front of them.
 Kirlikovali is a known Armenian genocide denier.
 Some claimed that the joke was about making Armenians disappear whereas Khan has maintained that that was not the case.

 This video was met with outrage and criticism, especially by members of the Armenian community.
 The group ANCA Western Region criticized Khan for associating with a genocide denier and pointed out that Khan appointed Kirlikovali to her mayoral advisory committee in 2021.

 In response, Khan claimed that the video was not accurate, stating that the video's captions had an "incorrect translation".
 Khan also promised to cut ties with deniers of the Armenian genocide.

-Texts with Katie Porter
+Leaking private text messages

 In October 2022, Khan received scrutiny as to whether she was responsible for leaking texts she had with United States representative Katie Porter.
 The texts concerned an incident in which Porter held a town hall meeting, at which protestors arrived.
 Porter expressed in the texts her dissatisfaction with how the Irvine Police Department handled the situation.
 These texts were later reported on by Fox News.
 Local Democrats questioned how the media got ahold of the texts.
 Khan claimed that the texts were requested via a public records request.
 However, the Irvine City Clerk disputed that, stating that the request was not fulfilled until after the Fox News report.